prathameshnium/PICA-Python-Instrument-Control-and-Automation/CONTRIBUTING.md

 #### 2. Implement the Instrument Control Logic

 Start with the basic instrument communication, then add measurement protocols, data saving, and plotting.
-Ensure that instrument communication (handled by `PyVISA` or `pymeasure`) uses the correct SCPI commands.
-Your instrument's programming manual is the definitive source for these commands.
+Ensure that instrument communication (handled by `PyVISA` or `pymeasure`) uses the correct SCPI commands,  Replace the existing SCPI commands (e.g., `*IDN?`, `:SOUR:VOLT`, `:MEAS:CURR?`) with the commands specific to your instrument..
+Your instrument's programming manual is the definitive source for these commands.Adjust the data parsing logic to handle the output format of your instrument.

-1. Open your new `...Instrument_Control.py` file.
-2.  **Consult your instrument's programming manual.** This is essential for finding the correct SCPI commands.
-3. Modify the `PyVISA` sections of the script.
-Replace the existing SCPI commands (e.g., `*IDN?`, `:SOUR:VOLT`, `:MEAS:CURR?`) with the commands specific to your instrument.
-4. Adjust the data parsing logic to handle the output format of your instrument.

 #### 3. Modify the GUI (`..._GUI.py`)

 1. Open your new `..._GUI.py` file.
 2. Update the `Tkinter` widgets (labels, entry boxes, dropdowns) to match the parameters required for your instrument (e.g., voltage range, compliance, measurement speed).
-3. Ensure the "Start" button calls your new control logic script, passing the necessary parameters from the GUI.
+3. Ensure the "Start" button calls your new control logic (copy the logic from Instrument_Control file to here), passing the necessary parameters from the GUI.

 #### 4. Integrate into the PICA Launcher